 Vincent had killed thousands of men in his long life.
 This next one would be no different.

-Vincent’s target entered the building through a tall crack in the concrete, the original door long since blocked by a mountain of rubble.
+The target entered the building through a tall crack in the concrete, the original door long since blocked by a mountain of rubble.
 Suddenly alone, Vincent looked up at the moon, finally clear in the sky after so many years clouded by ash.
 As he looked up at its baleful glow, he thought of the impossibly bright flashes that had once ignited the night.
 So long ago.

 Vincent had been too hasty.
 Too hungry for the kill.
 He’d made a mistake.